Race Recap: Peaks & Trails

 Arriving in darkness, Tom dropped me off and I meandered my way over to the event hub while he drove off to his photography location to capture the 50km runners.

-Huddling in front of one of the fires to keep warm, I watch the 50kers start, while I just waited and watch runners arriving for the next event, the 26k.
+Huddling in front of one of the fires to keep warm, I watched the 50kers start, while I just waited and watched runners arriving for the next event, the 26k.

 Compared to my 30km event just weeks prior at the You Yangs, my mental headspace and emotions were more in line with the traditional pre-race nerves.